 There is a tendency amongst Reformed theologians to police other theologians, to dub themselves as detectives for Christ, seemingly exposing Christians who hold different views.
 They will often use pious language to justify this practice, arguing that they are “contending for the faith,” out of “pastoral concern for the body.”
 It is easy to recognize that this could be a veil for more nefarious motives, such as building traffic, finding an outlet for anger and condescension, or just boredom.
 Dr. William Lane Craig has been targeted on several occasions, perhaps because he is a prominent Molinist and Classical Apologist, and Reformed theologians want to discredit him.
 Among these discernment bloggers are companions such as JD Hall and Tony Arsenal.
 In this post, I will be assessing the firepower of the Reformed Arsenal (and pretty much excluding Hall as his posts about Craig are on a bit of a different topic).

 A discernment blogger is a theologian who looks to discern the often blurred line between heresy and orthodoxy and help the body of Christ to better understand the nuances and why they are significant.
-In his discernment blog, The Reformed Arsenal, Mr. Arsenal has constructed a series of posts (He probably chose a series because they are mistakenly thought to fare better for traffic than long-form content) about Dr. Craig.
+In his discernment blog, The Reformed Arsenal, Mr. Arsenal has constructed a series of posts about Dr. Craig.
 Though they are branded as discernment blogs, we have reason to be skeptical of the Arsenal/Hall duo.

 An Obscure Use of Sources